Proponents should apply for an assessment:

 Sector Specific Guidelines – Guidance for activities in Oil and Gas and Mineral Exploration under the Act.

-The Environment Reviews for Oil and Gas Activities - These guidelines describe the Ministry of Environment’s environmental review of oil and gas activities and outline the level of review required for various types of oil and gas projects in Saskatchewan.
+The Environmental Review Guidelines for Oil and Gas Activities - These guidelines describe the Ministry of Environment’s environmental review of oil and gas activities and outline the level of review required for various types of oil and gas projects in Saskatchewan.
 This document also includes guidelines for the preparation of an Oil and Gas Project Proposal for submission to the ministry.

 Mineral Exploration Guidelines - Guidelines to assist government and industry in the planning, initiation, completion, and approval process for activities on land administered by the Ministry.